Isaiah 11:2 Spirit-Dependent Living

 Isaiah 11:1-2 Spirit-Dependent Living with Study Questions

-But we still have the question, “What is a good Christian like?”
-We are not saying those things are unnecessary or not good, but the fact is that these things do not make a great Christian.
-Certain critical matters lie much deeper.
-One, which you, no doubt, readily recognize, is our faith in Christ.
-But the confusion around the Christian life does arise from the unclarity in these issues.
+But we still ask, “What is a good Christian like?”
+We are not suggesting that those things are unnecessary or not valuable, but the truth is that these do not define a great Christian.
+Some issues go much deeper.
+One you probably recognize easily is our faith in Christ.
+Yet the confusion about the Christian life stems from a lack of clarity on these matters.

-Through this study, I want us to carefully examine the way the Spirit of God anointed Christ while on earth.
-Isaiah 11:1-2 will fill in a greater perspective.
-Our last task will be to understand better how that same Spirit of God should influence believers today.
+Through this study, I want us to examine how the Spirit of God anointed Christ while on earth.
+Isaiah 11:1-2 will provide a broader perspective.
+Our last task will be to better understand how that same Spirit of God should influence believers today.
 We are not Jesus, but we are called to be His followers.

-From the following outline, you can see that Jesus Christ was God’s anointed One, and that the Holy Spirit characterized how He lived out His life.
-Perhaps the most relevant part of our starting question is the third point where every believer is found to have the same Holy Spirit because Christ and His Spirit live within them.
-The conclusion, then, is that a Christian is not so marked by religious behavior but more significantly the same inner work of the Spirit that is spoken of here in Isaiah 11:1-2.
+The outline demonstrates that Jesus Christ was God’s anointed One, with the Holy Spirit shaping the most relevant part of our starting question.
+The third point is where every believer possesses the same Holy Spirit because Christ and His Spirit live within them.
+The conclusion is that a Christian is not primarily defined by religious actions but, more importantly, by the same inner work of the Spirit mentioned here in Isaiah 11:1-2.

 The Passage and Outline of Isaiah 11:1-2